 - Nervine – eases anxiety, relax and restore the nervous system

-When we understand the various reactions natural remedies can create, we can best use them to support the body’s physical needs and start the process of healing.
+When we understand the reactions natural remedies can create, we can use them to support the body’s physical needs and start the process of healing.

-With herbal remedies, it’s essential that we keep in mind this is gentle medicine with long-term benefits and effects.
+With herbal remedies, it’s essential to keep in mind that this is gentle medicine with long-term benefits and effects.
 Gentle does NOT mean ineffective.
 Gentle simply means that there are little or no toxic side effects.
 It also means that healing may not happen overnight.
-It’s vital to practice patience with the human body and its natural healing process, as it receives the deep nutrients needed to truly heal.
+It’s vital to practice patience with the human body’s natural healing process, as it receives the deep nutrients it needs.

-If people become aware that the plants growing on this planet can support their health and bring them relief from suffering, they’ll be more conscious about what happens to the earth, and to the forests, and the various ecosystems where a large majority of these plants are growing.
+If people become more aware that the plants growing on this planet can support their health and bring them relief from suffering, they’ll be more conscious about what happens to the earth, and the forests, and the various ecosystems where a large majority of these plant medicines are growing.

 As an herbalist, I understand that bridging the connection between humans, plants and the planet, is not only good for our health, it is essential for our existence as a species.

 It’s time to get back to using natural remedies to support your own health, and the health of the entire planet.